godotengine/godot-docs/classes/class_projectsettings.rst

 | *Default* | ``3`` |
 +-----------+-------+

-Default compression level for Zstandard.
+The default compression level for Zstandard.
 Affects compressed scenes and resources.
+Higher levels result in smaller files at the cost of compression speed.
+Decompression speed is mostly unaffected by the compression level.

 ----